'I didn't defecate on the seat, that's the God's honest truth': Sunderland AFC fan fears Stadium of Light ban

 "I think I'm going to get sacked to be honest.

-"I'm slightly worried it will effect getting a job.
-But it wouldn't effect my work life, I'm not going to come to work drunk.
+"I'm slightly worried it will affect getting a job.
+But it wouldn't affect my work life, I'm not going to come to work drunk.

 "I'm not usually like that.
 It's just a one off, I'm not sure why it's happened.